korotinmain/finoro/FINORO_QUICK_START.md

 ## 🚀 You're Ready!

 Start with Step 1 and work through each section.
 Test as you go.
-By the end, you'll have a working Projects Dashboard - the core of Finario!
+By the end, you'll have a working Projects Dashboard - the core of Finoro!

 **Happy coding! 💪**